swainechen/chenlab-training/websites/gis-aws/content/15-AWSCLI-intro/03-VerifyAWScredentials.md

 ![EE console](/images/hpc-aws-parallelcluster-workshop/EE_console_login.png)

 We successfully configured **who you are**.
-Next, we will configure a **your permission to access the resources that you are requesting" (i.e. with a "named profile") to interact with Amazon S3.
+Next, we will configure **your permission to access the resources that you are requesting (i.e. with a "named profile")** to interact with Amazon S3.